 Depending on your circumstances, you may qualify for alternative resolution options that will immediately prevent collection and help you settle your debt over time.
 The different options include:

-• Submitting an Offer in Compromise: The IRS may accept a lower amount to settle the debt if you can show the necessary proof that paying your full balance would cause severe financial hardship.
-This alternative option requires a well-detailed application.
+- Submitting an Offer in Compromise: The IRS may accept a lower amount to settle the debt if you can show the necessary proof that paying your full balance would cause severe financial hardship.
+This alternative option requires a comprehensive application.

-How to Request a Collection Due Process (CDP) Hearing
+How Do You Request a Collection Due Process (CDP) Hearing?

 To initiate a CDP hearing, you must act fast by filing and submitting IRS Form 12153 within 30 days from the date shown on the issued levy notice.
 The form gives you room to formally request an equivalent hearing that allows the IRS to pause collection actions while your case is reviewed.
 Be sure to include all relevant details, including the exact notice you received and why you believe the levy should not proceed.